 A good starting point is for each of you to make a list of all your reasonable outgoings (or likely outgoings if you're still living together).
 Make this as detailed as possible and don't forget to include any child maintenance in your outgoings if you have children.
 Then note down your respective incomes from all sources (so include state benefits, child maintenance if you're the one receiving it, share dividends etc. as well as your earnings from work) and deduct the outgoings from the income.

 Mr. X has an income of £3,000 after tax per month.
 His outgoings, including child maintenance of £450 per month amount to a total of £2,100.
 Mrs X has an income of £1,950 net per month (including the child maintenance of £450 Mr X is paying).
 Her and the child's outgoings amount to £2,500.

 Mrs X needs £550 to make up the short fall; Mr X has £900 out of which he could pay this.

-We provide a range of last will and testament templates to suit everyone.
-They come with advice notes about aspects of wills and tax.
+We provide a range of free last will and testament templates that you may like to look at.